anushaporeddy030697/student_internship_management/README.md

 We are working on the chat box by using the third party application called drift 2-7-2023
-We have sucessfully completed the chat box funconality using Drift
+We have sucessfully completed the chat box funconality using Drift 2-10-2023
+In the chat box the messages sent by the user can be seen in the admin login.
 </a></p>